jirkavavrik/iot-weather-station/README.md

 # iot-weather-station

-IoT weather station is an Arduino Nano 33 IoT based weather station that reads data about temperature, humidity and air pressure using sensors DHT22 and BMP180.
-It then sends them periodically to a device running a Node-RED instance taht displays the info on a web dashboard.
+IoT weather station is an Arduino Nano 33 IoT based weather station that reads data about temperature, humidity and air pressure using sensors SHT30 and BMP180.
+It then sends them via MQTT periodically to a device running a Node-RED instance taht displays the info on a web dashboard.
 Node-RED flow is also configured to send the data to Blynk cloud.

 ## Ignored file should look like this: